robwillup/robwillup/README.md

 ## What the future holds

 I plan to keep my GitHub profile and repositories up to date.
-I hope we have a change to work together on some interesting project.
+I hope we have a chance to work together on some interesting project.
 Here's how to reach me:

 [Email](mailto:r.willup@hotmail.com)